 Two-year-olds love to imitate their parents.
-Play tools or kitchen items, a toy phone or pretend computer will stimulate elaborate pretend play.
+Play tools or kitchen items, a toy phone or pretend computer will stimulate elaborate pretend creative play.
 Children also like to help mom and dad, so give them a broom or rake that’s just their size when they want to work alongside you.
 Pretend play also blossoms during these years.
-A farm with animals, toy cars and streets, and playing with dolls are great ways for children to express their creativity.
+A farm with animals, toy cars and streets, and playing with dolls are great ways for children to enjoy creative play.
 On the artistic front, older toddlers and preschoolers are ready to express their creative side through markers, crayons and paper.
 Scribble drawings will soon progress into recognizable pictures.
 Be sure to display these on the refrigerator door.
 Active play becomes more daring in the preschool years and children search for fun and adventure.
-It’s time to zoom around on a tricycle and engage in more daring climbing and jumping play.
+It’s time to zoom around on a tricycle and engage in more daring climbing and jumping creative play.
 As your child’s confidence and language skills grow, it becomes easier to play cooperatively with family members.
-Simple games will offer chances to teach patience, taking turns, and counting.
-With advanced thinking skills, preschoolers become interested in mechanical toys that “do something”.
-Fantasy play grows more complex as children get older.
+Simple games will offer chances to teach patience, taking turns and counting.
+With advanced thinking skills, preschoolers become interested in mechanical toys that “do something.”
+Fantasy creative play grows more complex as children get older.
 Costume clothes, hats, capes, vests and various props add details to a child’s play scenario.
 Artistic creations become more advanced with clay, paint, scissors and glue the older the child gets.
 Building with interlocking plastic or wooden blocks continues to be a favorite activity, combining imagination with thinking, planning, and advance hand coordination.
 Preschoolers will begin to discover friendship and will learn to play cooperatively with other kids their age.
 Reading books takes on a whole new meaning as children can now understand story lines and appreciate pictures more.

 From this time on, your child’s more daring play will try your nerves.
 Climbing, jumping and balancing skills all progress faster than you perhaps would like.
 Riding toys become faster and more daring.
 Safety is an issue, but allowing exploration and trial and error is also important.
 A child’s abilities in sports and ball play will progress and become more fun and challenging.
-Here are some ways you can promote these gross motor skills through interactive play:
+Here are some ways you can promote these gross motor skills through creative play:

 - Providing a safe play environment is important.
 A small indoor play structure with a ladder and slide on soft carpet or padding is just the thing for your older toddler to perfect his climbing and balancing skills.